ethan-shanahan/pinnacle-tower/content/records/Sleep Incarnate.md

 aliases:
   - Sleep
 ---
-Sleep Incarnate was the first [[Incarnate]] we encountered.
+Sleep Incarnate was the first [[Incarnates|Incarnate]] we encountered.
 It happened while we were resting after #chapter1.
 They planned for this meeting a long time ago, and now that our time had come, we were all whisked away into the [[Dreamscape]].
 Even [[Castor]], who dreamed that night for the very first time.

 They are slender with shock white hair, and wear a long, white gown.
 Their hands are covered with large black gauntlets, but they also wear a ring with a blue stone embedded.
 Their eyes are a similar solid blue colour and occasionally glow.